 |Leader:||Prime Minister Narendra Modi|

-Since the current ruling party took power in 2014, attacks have increased, and Hindu radicals believe they can attack Christians with no consequences.
-As a result, Christians have been targeted by Hindu nationalist extremists more and more each year.
-The view of the nationalists is that to be Indian is to be Hindu, so any other faith—including Christianity—is considered non-Indian.
-Additionally, in some regions of the country, converts to Christianity from Hindu backgrounds or tribal religions are often extremely persecuted by their family members and communities.
+Since the current ruling party took power in 2014, incidents against Christians have increased, and Hindu radicals often attack Christians with little to no consequences.
+The view of the Hindu nationalists is that to be Indian is to be Hindu, so any other faith—including Christianity—is viewed as non-Indian.
+Also, converts to Christianity from Hindu backgrounds or tribal religions are often extremely persecuted by their family members and communities.

-Converts to Christianity from Hinduism bear the brunt of the Christian persecution in India and are constantly under pressure by the state, their community and their families to return to Hinduism (especially via campaigns knows as ghar wapsi, which means “homecoming”).
-These Christians are often physically assaulted and sometimes killed.
+Converts to Christianity from a Hindu background are especially vulnerable to persecution and are constantly under pressure to return to Hinduism, especially through campaigns known as Ghar Wapsi (“home-coming”).
+They are often physically assaulted and sometimes killed.